ethereum-optimism/community-hub/src/docs/biz/README.md

 ## Marketing Requests 🦸🦸

-When your project is deployed on Optimism, you’ll be added to [our ecosystem page](https://www.optimism.io/apps/all).
+When your project is deployed on Optimism, you can be added to [our ecosystem page](https://www.optimism.io/apps/all).
 Simply [fill out this form](https://optimismpbc.typeform.com/op-marketing) to be included.
 We add new projects [here](https://www.optimism.io/apps/all) every week, but you need to deploy first.